MTG/freesound/_docs/api/source/authentication.rst

 redirect call in your application), the process can be very fast and really transparent to the user, only having to log in Freesound and clicking the 'Authorize!' button (Fig. 2).
-If the user has already a valid session opened in Freesound, she won't even need to log in and will be directly redirected to the permission request page.
+If the user has already a valid session opened in Freesound, she won't even need to log in and will be directly redirected to the permission request page (unless you use the alternative ``logout_and_authorize`` url in step 1, see above).
 And even more, if the user had previously granted permission to your application (if we see that there exists an either active or expired access token relating your application and the Freesound account), the permissions will be automatically granted and OAuth2 flow will go directly to the redirection step (Step 2), making the process even faster.